SEB-Core/mongoose-recipes/README.md

 ### New Recipe Page

-We need a form where users can create new recipes.
+You need a form where users can create new recipes.

 ```sh
 touch ./views/recipes/new.ejs